 Another famous poet, Percy Bysshe Shelley, boldly proclaimed in his essay “A Defence of Poetry” that “poets are the unacknowledged legislators of the world.”

 Whoa—those words pack a punch!
 But are they true?
-Does anyone other than dead white men have something to say about ars poetica as a genre?
+Does anyone other than dead white men have something to say about the ars poetica as a genre?
 I intend to explore all these questions here.

 Isn’t Poetry Just an Escapist, Irrelevant, and Obscure Hobby?

 Poetry, like bread, is for everyone.Roque Dalton